-The above whiteboard animation discusses numerous benefits of using SSD Cloud Hosting for the hosting of your app: ease, time-to-market, freedom, affordability, cost flexibility, and scalability.
+The above whiteboard animation discusses numerous benefits of using SSD Cloud Server Hosting for the hosting of your app: ease, time-to-market, freedom, affordability, cost flexibility, and scalability.
 Scalability is one of the most exciting features of the cloud: distributed virtual servers make the resources available to each independent system essentially limitless.

 Tech writer Margaret Rouse explains this concept and how it is commonly applied to technology in her TechTarget page on the topic – entitled simply “scalability.”

 What is Scalability?